One of these issues is water leaking into a home in most cases it needs to be setup to drain better.

 If holes are drilled into a unit be very careful of the internal components as damaging any internal components will make the unit unusable.

-If extra drain holes are drilled into the case it is best to go at a angle as to not drill into any components or refrigeration lines.
+If extra drain holes are drilled into the case it is best to go at an angle as to not drill into any components or refrigeration lines.

 Most often simply cleaning the unit from any debris as regular maintenance should be enough and new holes only needed in extreme cases.

-Since all units are different sometimes the drain can be located in the wrong spot for a install in which case a new hole would be necessary.
+Since all units are different sometimes the drain can be located in the wrong spot during aa install in which case a new hole would be necessary.

-There are also small attachments that create a roof over a unit which shield it from extreme rain which also work well in many situations.
+There are also small attachments that create a roof over a unit which shield it from extreme rain which also work well in many scenarios.

 Every install can vary since the many window A/C units available and how a home window is built all must be taken into consideration.

-Good sealant, bigger drain holes, and possibly a small roof for a unit are all options.
+Good sealant, bigger drain holes, and possibly a small roof cover for a unit are all options.

 Proper maintenance is also a big factor to help an A/C unit drain proper and run smooth and quiet.